pippinbarr/v-r-5/process/talks/talk.md

 So, how can we keep track of and make visible this process of developing a path?

-There are plenty of answers, like "a diary!" or "a reality TV show!" but some of us come from a computer science background, so our answer was
+There are plenty of answers, like "a documentary!" or "a reality TV show!" but some of us come from a computer science background, so our answer was

 *Version control*!